microsoft/spring-cloud-azure/spring-cloud-azure-starters/spring-cloud-starter-azure-appconfiguration-config/README.md

 spring.cloud.azure.appconfiguration.stores[0].watched-key=[my-watched-key]
 ```

-For web applications a refresh will be attempted whenever a ServletRequestHandledEvent occurs after the cache expiration time.
-Otherwise, calling refreshConfiguration on `AzureCloudConfigRefresh` will result in a refresh if the cache has expired.
+When using the web library, applications will attempt a refresh whenever a servlet request occurs after the cache expiration time.

+In the console library calling refreshConfiguration on `AzureCloudConfigRefresh` will result in a refresh if the cache has expired.
+The web library can also use this method along with servlet request method.

 ### Failfast